-Total Fund Investment Policy Sections V. Global Derivatives and Counterparty Risk (continued) Investment Spot Foreign Exchange transactions with settlement date up to T+5 Approaches & shall be exempt from this section.
-Parameters (continued) Cash transactions, in any asset class, are not derivatives.
+Spot Foreign Exchange transactions with settlement date up to T+5 shall be exempt from this section.

+Cash transactions, in any asset class, are not derivatives.
 Collateralized Mortgage Obligations (CMOs) and convertible bonds and other investment instruments where the cash investment is similar to the market and notional exposure, are likewise excluded from the definition of derivative for purposes of this section.

-B. Derivatives Application Permitted Derivatives may be used to efficiently manage risk and return characteristics of the Public Employees' Retirement Fund (PERF)and/or individual sub-portfolios.
-C. Derivatives Application Not Permitted Derivatives may only be used to invest in asset classes that are consistent with this Policy and the Asset Allocation Program asset categories, implementation strategies, and risk-return characteristics.
+B. Derivatives Application Permitted

+Derivatives may be used to efficiently manage risk and return characteristics of the Public Employees' Retirement Fund (PERF)and/or individual sub-portfolios.

+C. Derivatives Application Not Permitted

+Derivatives may only be used to invest in asset classes that are consistent with this Policy and the Asset Allocation Program asset categories, implementation strategies, and riskreturn characteristics.

 Derivatives shall not be used to avoid or subvert existing delegated authorities or investment policy limits.

-D. Derivatives Control Procedures Staff shall adopt documented control procedures that cover the following areas: 1.
-Accounting and performance measurement for derivatives 2.
-Risk Management - procedures for evaluating the use of derivatives and monitoring market risk exposure, liquidity needs, and counterparty risk limits Operational Risk - procedures that establish a process for evaluating operational activities associated with derivatives to ensure the use of proper systems, controls, staffing, and staff qualifications 4.
-Regulatory Compliance - procedures for ensuring compliance with any regulations in conjunction with derivatives activities undertaken by CalPERS
+D. Derivatives Control Procedures

+Staff shall adopt documented control procedures that cover the following areas:

+- 1. Accounting and performance measurement for derivatives - 2.
+Risk Management procedures for evaluating the use of derivatives and monitoring market risk exposure, liquidity needs, and counterparty risk limits - Operational Risk procedures that establish a process for evaluating operational activities associated with derivatives to ensure the use of proper systems, controls, staffing, and staff qualifications - 4.
+Regulatory Compliance procedures for ensuring compliance adherence to with any regulations in conjunction with derivatives activities undertaken by CalPERS

-Total Fund Investment Policy Sections VI.
-Investment Leverage Purpose The purpose of this section is to set forth a framework for comprehensively identifying, measuring, managing, and reporting various forms of leverage.
+VI.
+Investment Leverage

+The purpose of this section is to set forth a framework for comprehensively identifying, measuring, managing, and reporting various forms of leverage.

 This section is intended to place limits on and set standards for the use of leverage that reasonably balances investment flexibility with risk management.

 This section is also intended to result in greater consistency across investment units, and in greater ability of the Committee to direct policies concerning leverage.

-Investment Approaches & See Appendix 6 for investment leverage parameter details.
-Parameters A. Use of leverage is prohibited unless expressly permitted in this section.
-B. Direct debt, except for unsettled loss positions on non-exchange traded contracts, is prohibited unless authorized by the Committee for a defined purpose.
-C. A capital commitment or credit enhancement program does not represent leverage or direct debt as these are considered contingent liabilities.
-D. Any program that permits the use of recourse debt shall include the following risk management guidelines: 1.
-A limit on the amount of recourse debt 2.
-Diversification requirements and due diligence standards shall be considered in the investment decision on the assets with recourse debt E. Recourse debt is prohibited for programs that may not have complete transparency on all investment positions.
-The maximum potential loss on these positions shall be the amount of investment.
-F. The use of currency swaps does not result in notional leverage because the swaps merely convert exposure from one currency to another.
+See Appendix 6 for investment leverage parameter details.

+- A. Use of leverage is prohibited unless expressly permitted in this section. - B. Direct debt, except for unsettled loss positions on non-exchange traded contracts, is prohibited unless authorized by the Committee for a defined purpose. - C.B.
+A capital commitment or credit enhancement program does not represent leverage or direct debt as these are considered contingent liabilities. - D. Any program that permits the use of recourse debt shall include the following risk management guidelines: - 1.
+A limit on the amount of recourse debt - 2.
+Diversification requirements and due diligence standards shall be considered in the investment decision on the assets with recourse debt - E. Recourse debt is prohibited for programs that may not have complete transparency on all investment positions.
+The maximum potential loss on these positions shall be the amount of investment. - C. F. The use of currency swaps does not result in notional leverage because the swaps merely convert exposure from one currency to another.
+The use of currency derivatives for hedging or risk management purposes does not count as leverage.